XRPLF/xrpl-dev-portal/content/tx-cost.md

 ### server_info ###

 The [`server_info` command](rippled-apis.html#server-info) reports the unscaled minimum XRP cost, as of the previous ledger, as `validated_ledger.base_fee_xrp`, in the form of decimal XRP.
-The actual cost necessary to relay a transaction is scaled by multiplying by the `load_factor` parameter in the same response, which represents the server's current load level.
+The actual cost necessary to relay a transaction is scaled by multiplying that `base_fee_xrp` value by the `load_factor` parameter in the same response, which represents the server's current load level.
 In other words:

 **Current Transaction Cost in XRP = `base_fee_xrp` × `load_factor`**